Oaker23/copy_emoji_discord/README.md

 ### Requirements

-* nodejs version 20.9.0 lts
+* nodejs version 20.9.0
-Recommended For Most Users
+Recommended or more version

 ### Download